IVF Math

 The higher the age of the woman is, the lower the percentage of chromosomally normal blastocysts formed from her eggs will be.

-For example, at the age of 35, one out of two blastocysts has a normal number of chromosomes, at the age of 38 one out of three, at the age of 43 — one out of eight.
+For example, at the age of 35, one out of two blastocysts has a normal set of chromosomes, at the age of 38 one out of three, at the age of 43 — one out of eight.

 We come to a rare situation where if quality suffers then quantity can help.

-If the number of these IVF cycles, within which 2-3 blastocysts with a normal number of chromosomes can be found, is foreseeable, we can offer the following conditions: we achieve a live birth within this fixed number of IVF cycles with own eggs or refund 100% of the package’s cost.
+If the number of these IVF cycles, within which 2-3 blastocysts with a normal set of chromosomes can be found, is foreseeable, we can offer the following conditions: we achieve a live birth within this fixed number of IVF cycles with own eggs or refund 100% of the package’s cost.

 Let’s have a look at two examples: